retentioneering/retentioneering-tools/docs/source/user_guides/eventstream.rst

 Event intensity
 ^^^^^^^^^^^^^^^

-There is another useful diagram that can be used for eventstream overview.
+There is another helpful diagram that can be used for eventstream overview.
 Sometimes we want to know how the events are distributed over time.
 The histogram for this distribution is plotted by :py:meth:`event_timestamp_hist()<retentioneering.eventstream.eventstream.Eventstream.event_timestamp_hist>` method.